Scottish and Southern Electricity Networks: Partnerships

 In November 2022, SSE sold a 25% stake in SSEN Transmission (the trading name for Scottish Hydro Electric Transmission) to Ontario Teachers' Pension Plan.

 Operations

-Scottish and Southern Electricity Networks operate the economically regulated electricity distribution and transmission networks across the north of the Central Belt of Scotland and also Central Southern England, delivering power to 3.7 million homes.
-With a work force of over 4,000 working from 85 depots and offices, they look after a network that consists of:
+Scottish and Southern Electricity Networks operate the economically regulated electricity distribution and transmission networks across the north of the Central Belt of Scotland and also Central Southern England, delivering power to 3.9 million homes.
+With a workforce of over 4,100 working from 85 depots and offices, they look after a network that consists of: